“Keep the Camino Alive”

 How can I donate?

-Donating is easy.
-Simply click HERE and sign in as a member.
+Donating is easy and simple.
+Simply sign in as a member.
 Upon payment by credit card, you will receive a “Thank You” confirmation email.
-As a Canadian non-soliciting Not-for-profit Corporation, the CCoP can accept donations only from members.
-Sign up HERE to become a member.
+As a Canadian non-soliciting Not-for-Profit Corporation, the CCoP can accept donations only from members.
+Sign up to become a member.

 We all desire to keep the Camino alive so that one day we will once again all have the opportunity to enjoy the pilgrim experience of a wonderful day’s walk, a delicious café con leche at a bar, a vino tinto with a pilgrim meal, and an overnight stay at our favourite albergue.
 Your donation is your gift back to the Camino and your generosity will be greatly appreciated.